Serpentine Squiggles

 —I… (the transmission trailed off; further deflection was moot.)

-R-15 felt the buzz as the sculptor probed her deeper — her spiderlice did not keep secrets from the hive, and answered each subverbal question.
-She was known in depth, as if she were one of the sculptor’s shimmerbugs.
+You felt the buzz as the sculptor probed you deeper — your spiderlice did not, would not, keep secrets from the hive, and answered each subverbal question.
+You were known in depth, just as if you were one of the sculptor’s own shimmerbugs.

 —Your womb is emptied, and your gullet drips with nectar fresh from the reaping!
 Was that not your duty?

-Finally, after all this prodding — after the sculptor might well have read the information off her lice-woven record — R-15 spread her forearms wide.
+Finally, after all this prodding — after the sculptor might well have read the information off your lice-woven record — you spread your forearms wide.

 “I miscalcuated my thrall’s dose, and it had worn low by the time I returned.
-Without my venom to stabilize its mind, I was attacked,” she spoke calmly — but that she spoke at all belied that she was too disturbed to commit it to honest record.
+Without my venom to stabilize its mind, I was attacked,” you spoke calmly — but that you spoke at all belied that you were too disturbed to commit it to honest record.
 “Such performance is an insult to our queen.”

 —How many thralls have known your parascixion? (this one sent, knowing they both knew the answer.
 One waited, but eventually had to say it:) Just the one, yes?